The Rani: Television series

-In The Mark of the Rani, the Sixth Doctor's TARDIS is thrown off course and arrives in a 19th century English mining town during the Industrial Revolution.
-He and his human companion, Peri Brown (Nicola Bryant), encounter the Rani, a Time Lord and old acquaintance of the Doctor's who rules the planet Miasimia Goria.
-Her biological experimentation on the enslaved populace has heightened their awareness but inadvertently compromised their ability to sleep, turning them violent and plunging the planet into chaos.
+The Rani (Kate O'Mara) first appears in the 1985 serial The Mark of the Rani, in which she has taken control of a 19th century English mining town during the Industrial Revolution.
+Her biological experimentation on the enslaved populace of Miasimia Goria has heightened their awareness but inadvertently compromised their ability to sleep, turning them violent and plunging the planet into chaos.
 To restore order, the Rani has been harvesting the neuro-chemical that promotes sleep from human brains, carrying this out in violent periods of Earth's history so the resulting aggression and sleeplessness go unnoticed.
-The Doctor's longtime nemesis, the Master (Anthony Ainley), is also present, with his own plan to speed up Earth's development and use the planet as a power base.
-The Doctor eventually foils the Rani and the Master and the villains escape in the Rani's TARDIS, but the Doctor has sabotaged the navigational system and velocity regulator.
-As the ship spins out of control, one of the Rani's specimen jars containing a Tyrannosaurus rex embryo falls to the floor and begins to grow rapidly, leaving the Rani and the Master trapped by the creature.
+The Sixth Doctor (Colin Baker) is able to stop the Rani's scheme and she is trapped in her TARDIS by a large Tyrannosaurus rex she had previously kept as an embryo.